joethompson1/Datachain/README.md

 If you wish to set up the project locally then follow these simple steps below.

 ### Prerequisites
+If the following are already installed on your machine then you can skip this step.
+If you don't have them installed then copy and paste the necessary lines below into the terminal.

 #### Clone the repo